 This post may contain affiliate links, and you can read our disclosure information here–

-Thought to have originated in the Carolinas, most historians agree that Hoppin John is an American dish with African/French/Caribbean roots.
+Did you know?
+Thought to have originated in the Carolinas from Gullah Geechee culture, most historians agree that Hoppin John is an American stew with African, French, and Caribbean roots.

 Theories abound regarding how this dish got its quirky name.
 The most popular theories include: